newdigate/webaudio-controls/README.md

 # webaudio-controls

+* this fork of ```webaudio-controls``` allows me to use webaudio controls inside [electron](https://www.electronjs.org/).
+Electron seems to hide the 'value' property on the webaudio controls, so I have made 'value' available by using a javascript CustomEvent, instead of the regular Event;

 **webaudio-controls** is a Javascript library for displaying the GUI parts required to Web Music applications.  webaudio-controls consists of knobs, sliders, switches, parameter displays and keyboards.
 By loading `webaudio-controls.js` to your page, custom tags for component display will be added using WebComponents.
 You can configure the GUI screen just by writing custom tags in HTML.

 Chrome / Firefox / Edge compatible